 Understanding the mineral properties of chromite is the prerequisite for beneficiation.

-Chrome lump ore must be crushed and ground into powder due to medium and fine dissemination grain sizes.
+Chrome lump ore, or chrome stone, must be crushed and ground into powder due to medium and fine dissemination grain sizes to liberate more chrome mineral.

 While chromite sand ore does not need the two steps.
 For example, most of the chromite mines in the Philippines and Vietnam are chromite sand.
 After desliming by washing, the grade of chromite sand will rise greatly, and it will be further improved by jigs and shaking tables.